Project-Lavinia/Deployment/README.md

 1. Modify the number of instances in `Deployment/terraform/variables.tf`
 2. In the `Deployment/terraform` directory, use the command `terraform apply`
-3. In the `Deployment/ansible` directory, do:
+3. Then do:
-    1. `ansible-playbook -i inventory api.yaml` or `ansible-playbook -i inventory web.yaml`
+    1. `ansible-playbook -i inventory ../ansible/api.yaml` or `ansible-playbook -i inventory ../ansible/web.yaml`
-    2. `ansible-playbook -i inventory load_balancer.yaml`
+    2. `ansible-playbook -i inventory ../ansible/load_balancer.yaml`
-    3. `ansible-playbook -i inventory jenkins.yaml`
+    3. `ansible-playbook -i inventory ../ansible/jenkins.yaml`

+## Handling issues

+### If you get an error stating that the snap seeding progress is not complete
+1. Restart the playbook, it should work the second time around

+### If nginx is not able to start, the issue is most likely that the ports are already bound
+1. SSH into the server
+2. Run `sudo netstat -tulpn`, making a note of the PID of the service using the 80/TCP and 443/TCP ports (probably the nginx service)
+3. Run `sudo kill -2 <PID>`
+4. Rerun the playbook

+### If you get an error while running the playbooks stating that Snap "core" has "install-snap" change in progress.
+1. SSH into the related server
+2. Run `snap changes` to identify the task that has status `Doing`, making a note of the related task ID.
+3. Run `sudo snap abort <task ID>`
+4. Rerun the playbook